Funeral Planning Checklist

 - Burial – traditional burial or green burial

 The next step in pre-planning your funeral is deciding your method of disposition.
-You can choose between burial or cremation, either choice you can opt for direct burial or cremation with no funeral service.
+You can choose between burial or cremation, either choice, you can opt for direct burial or cremation with no funeral service.

-If you decide to go with burial, you need to choose if you want a traditional or green burial.
+If you decide to go with a burial, you need to choose if you want a traditional or green burial.
 Traditional burial needs to purchase a casket and vault.
 Green burial does not require embalming or uses formaldehyde-free products and a biodegradable shroud or coffin.

 4. Compose and submit the obituary to selected newspapers